+At least that was the total in 2011.
 It's unclear whether "Doughnut" was their given last name, or whether they changed it out of passion for the pastry.
-Meanwhile, 13 people have the first name “Donut,” making it the 245,396th most popular name in the United States according to White Pages.
+Meanwhile, 13 people have the first name “Donut,” making it the 245,396th most popular name in the United States.

-Voodoo Doughnut in Portland, Oreg. is famous for its crazy doughnut flavors.
+Portland, Oregon-based Voodoo Doughnut is famous for its wild doughnut flavors.
 For a while, the doughnut shop even offered NyQuil- and Pepto Bismol-coated doughnuts (the latter were dipped in Pepto Bismol, sprinkled with Tums, and marketed to customers who’d had too much to drink and wanted a snack that was easy on the stomach).
 The doughnut shop was eventually forced to retire its medicinal flavors after the FDA stepped in.

 Made with mashed potatoes or potato starch, potato doughnuts were once so popular they had their own fast food chain: Spudnuts.
 The mostly defunct chain (there are apparently a few independent locations hanging on, but the parent company no longer exists) was founded by two brothers—an appliance salesman and drug store clerk—in the 1940s.
 They were the first fast food doughnut chain to open in Los Angeles.

-The airy fried dough fritters—slightly different from the American circular doughnut—are called “Pet de Nonne” in French, which translates to “Nun’s Farts.”
+The airy fried dough fritters—slightly different from the American circular doughnut—are called pets de nonne in French, which translates to “nun’s farts.”

 Back in the 1950s, police officers on the graveyard shift would stop by doughnut shops—which were among the few establishments open late—to do paperwork and have a snack.
 Eventually a reciprocal relationship developed: Doughnut shop owners welcomed the protection of police officers, and police officers liked having a place to chow down late at night, so the association stuck around.

-Zellweger needed to gain weight fast to reprise her role as the eponymous heroine in 2004's Bridget Jones: The Edge of Reason.
-The actress claims to have eaten “a Big Mac and chips, potatoes swimming in butter, pizza, milkshakes and 20 doughnuts” every day to hit her weight goal in time for shooting.
+Renée Zellweger needed to gain weight fast to reprise her role as the eponymous heroine in 2004's Bridget Jones: The Edge of Reason.
+The actress claimed to have eaten “a Big Mac and chips, potatoes swimming in butter, pizza, milkshakes, and 20 doughnuts” every day to hit her weight goal in time for shooting.

 In 1934's It Happened One Night, Clark Gable's character outlined the rules for proper dunking etiquette to co-star Claudette Colbert.
 "Dunking's an art," he explained.
 "Don't let it soak so long.
 A dip and—plop, into your mouth.
 If you let it soak so long, it'll get soft and fall off.
 It's all a matter of timing.
 I ought to write a book about it."

-Elizabeth Gregory, mother of 19th century ship captain Hanson Gregory, would famously make fried dough pastries for her son and his crew to take on their voyages.
-But though the elder Gregory may have been an early doughnut innovator (she packed the pastries with nuts, and flavored them with cinnamon and nutmeg), it was Captain Hanson Gregory who claimed to have invented the actual doughnut hole, calling it "the first doughnut hole ever seen by mortal eyes."
+Elizabeth Gregory, mother of 19th-century ship captain Hanson Gregory, would famously make fried dough pastries for her son and his crew to take on their voyages.
+Though the elder Gregory may have been an early doughnut innovator (she packed the pastries with nuts, and flavored them with cinnamon and nutmeg), it was Captain Hanson Gregory who claimed to have invented the actual doughnut hole, calling it "the first doughnut hole ever seen by mortal eyes."